keithhorbin/Game-Data-Analysis/README.md

 # Heros of Pymoli Research Project
 ## Task:
-Using the supplied CSV, import and manipulate the data with the end focus of generating a report that breaks down the game's purchasing data to be able to provide meaningful analysis and insights including and provide observed trends:
+Using the supplied CSV, import and manipulate the data with the end focus of generating a report that breaks down the game's purchasing data to be able to provide meaningful analysis on the observed trends using the below categories:
 Player Count
 Purchasing Analysis (Total)
 Gender Demographics